borgg-dev/tensorprox/assets/validator.md

 SUBTENSOR_NETWORK= #The network name [test, main, local] SUBTENSOR_CHAIN_ENDPOINT= #The chain endpoint [test if running on test, main if running on main, custom endpoint if running on local]
 WALLET_NAME= #Name of your wallet(coldkey)
-HOTKEY= #Name of your hotkey associated with above wallet AXON_PORT= #Number of the open tcp port
+VALIDATOR_HOTKEY= #Name of your hotkey associated with above wallet VALIDATOR_AXON_PORT= #Number of the open tcp port
 ```

 ## Running